 - delete any special category of data/personal data that we no longer have a lawful ground to use;

-- where you have consented to Swinton processing your personal data for a particular purpose, to withdraw your consent so that we stop that particular processing;
+- where you have consented to Atlanta processing your personal data for a particular purpose, to withdraw your consent so that we stop that particular processing;

 - restrict how we use your personal data whilst a complaint is being investigated.